-However, some models include leather, textile, or suede elements either to reinforce certain parts or add an aesthetic value.
+However, some models include leather, textile, or suede elements either to reinforce certain parts or add aesthetic value.
 Choose a model that offers higher durability to extend its service life.

-You should also consider the soles of the Vans as all Vans shoes sport the same outsole but have different tweaks around the insoles.
+You should also consider the soles of the Vans, as all Vans shoes sport the same outsole but have different tweaks around the insoles.
 As such, the outsole is built using the iconic Vans signature waffle-cut rubber that delivers a lot of strength and durability coupled with a lightweight grip.

 Together, those qualities help keep your feet firmly grounded in place across a wide range of surfaces.
 The sturdy rubber outsole also absorbs shocks and impacts to ensure your feet are comfortable and secure.

 On the other hand, the insoles offer more variations for you to think about.
 For example, some Vans have relatively stripped-down insoles with basic sock liners.
 In contrast, other models house supportive, shock-absorbing EVA foam footbeds or UltraCush HD cushioning (this is thinner than EVA foam and molds better to the contour of your foot) as a more luxurious padding option.

 Finally, you should also consider buying a Vans model with a removable footbed to clean them easily.
 This will help keep your shoes smelling fresh and non-sweaty.

 What Lifts Should You Avoid When Wearing Vans?

 We’ve already established that Vans are good for lifting, but they do come with a few restrictions.
 For one.
 The tip of a Van shoe is quite firm, which can limit the movement of your feet in any lift that requires the bending of feet or toes.